 Usefulness is an issue as well with the Model Documents that CMS puts out for health plans.
 CMS makes the translations available so as to relieve health plans of some of the burden of costs.
 While the Spanish translations are available for use, the documents are far from complete.
 Plans still need to add in their own information in English and in Spanish and manually assess whether these documents are consistent.
 The example in Word on the right is an example of the amount of data and information that needs to be added into the Spanish document.
 Having to do this both in English and Spanish is a lot of double work, and is more prone to errors as it iscurrently a manual process for health plans.

 It would be much more productive for Health Plans if these CMS Model Documents were available in a Translation Memory or even in Excel so that once the English document is created and approved, the health plan’s language service provider could then use their Translation Memory Technology to complete the Spanish.
 Translation Memory allows us to use technology and apply existing translation to parts of the document that match what is in the Translation Memory (you can read more about this technology here).
 See the example below where not only are we making use of the Translation Memory created from our alignment of Model Document templates, but also incorporating our Termbase on the top right hand side to automatically look up any approved terminology.

 Assessment of Variability – a preview of part 3

-By bringing these glossaries together, we get an idea of the consistency and quality of the information in Spanish that is being produced by these major healthcare organizations.
+By bringing these glossaries together, we get an idea of the consistency and quality of the information in Spanish, including the state of healthcare terminology, that is being produced by these major healthcare organizations.